ipfs/distributed-wikipedia-mirror/README.md

 ## Docker build

-A `Dockerfile` with the software requirements is provided.
+A `Dockerfile` with all the software requirements is provided.
+For now it is only a handy container for running the process on non-Linux systems or if you don't want to pollute your system with all the dependencies.
+In the future it will be end-to-end blackbox that takes ZIM and spits out CID and repo.

 To build the docker image: